simular-ai/Agent-S/README.md

 To deploy Agent S2 in OSWorld, follow the [OSWorld Deployment instructions](OSWorld.md).

-## 🤝 Acknowledgements

-We extend our sincere thanks to Tianbao Xie for developing OSWorld and discussing computer use challenges.
-We also appreciate the engaging discussions with Yujia Qin and Shihao Liang regarding UI-TARS.

 ## 💬 Citations

 If you find this codebase useful, please cite